barryclark/jekyll-now/README.md

 # NCAIts
 NCAIts as in insights, got it?

-In this blog, we share some helpful tips and tricks that make our life easier.
+In this blog, we share some helpful tips and tricks to make our lives easier.